 The fact that one or more deficiencies in an audit reach this level of significance does not necessarily indicate that the financial statements are materially misstated.
 It is often not possible for the inspection team, based only on the information available from the auditor, to reach a conclusion on those points.
-As indicated below, however, in one instance, the inspection team identified a failure by the Firm to identify and address appropriately a departure from Generally Accepted Accounting Principles ("GAAP") that appeared to the inspection team to be material.

 Whether or not associated with a disclosed financial reporting misstatement, an auditor's failure to obtain the reasonable assurance that the auditor is required to obtain is a serious matter.
-It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.5 the Firm's failure to identify, and address appropriately, a departure from GAAP that appeared to the inspection team to be material, which related to the accounting for debt instruments (AS 1105.29; AS 2810.30).
+It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.5 the failure to perform sufficient procedures to test the existence, completeness, and valuation of inventory and the valuation of the long-lived assets in connection with discontinued operations (AS 2301.11; AS 2501.04 and .07; AS 2810.30).